Long-term orbital and rotational motions of Ceres and Vesta: Orbital and rotational solutions obtained with the symplectic integration

 This section is dedicated to the long-term solutions \La{} for the orbital motion and \Ce{} for the rotational motion, which is obtained with the symplectic integration of the angular momentum described in section \ref{sec:oblisymp}.
 The time origin of the solutions is the epoch J2000.

-We analyse the solutions with the method of the frequency map analysis \citep{laskar1988,laskar1990,laskar1992,laskar1993,laskar2003}, which decomposes a discrete temporal function in a quasi-periodic approximation.
+We analyze the solutions with the method of the frequency map analysis \citep{laskar1988,laskar1990,laskar1992,laskar1993,laskar2003}, which decomposes a discrete temporal function in a quasi-periodic approximation.
 The precision of the obtained frequencies is estimated by performing a frequency analysis of the solution rebuilt from the frequency decomposition with a temporal offset \citep{laskar1990}.
-The differences between the frequencies of the two decompositions allow to estimate the accuracy on the determination of the frequencies.
+The differences between the frequencies of the two decompositions give an estimate of the accuracy on the determination of the frequencies.